Neil Shepard

 Neil Shepard (January 29, 1951 in Fitchburg, Massachusetts) is an American poet, essayist, professor of creative writing, and literary magazine editor.
 He is a recipient of the 1992 Mid-List Press First Series Award for Poetry, as well as a recipient of a fellowship from the Virginia Center for the Creative Arts and the MacDowell Colony.
 He routinely participates in poetry readings and writing workshops throughout the United States.

 Career

 Shepard received a BA from the University of Vermont, an MFA from Colorado State University, and a Ph.D. from Ohio University.
-He has taught at Louisiana State University, Rider University in New Jersey and Johnson State College in Vermont, as well as in the low-residency MFA writing program at Wilkes University and he was for a quarter-century the Senior Editor of the literary magazine Green Mountains Review.
-He has published eight books of poetry to positive reviews, his latest being How It Is: Selected Poems.
+He has taught at Louisiana State University, Rider University in New Jersey, and Johnson State College in Vermont, as well as in the low-residency MFA writing program at Wilkes University.
+Shepard was for a quarter-century the Senior Editor of the literary magazine Green Mountains Review.
+He has published eight books of poetry, his latest being How It Is: Selected Poems.
 His poems and essays appear in such magazines as Antioch Review, AWP Chronicle, Boulevard, Colorado Review, Denver Quarterly, Harvard Review, New American Writing, New England Review, North American Review, Ontario Review, Paris Review, Shenandoah, Small Press Reviews, Southern Review, TriQuarterly and Vermont Public Radio.